ACCT 513: Identity Theft and Computer-Related Fraud (3)

 Business, Ethics and Governance critically examines the major social, political and economic forces impacting business organizations.
 Topics include social accounting, labor relations, technological change, consumerism, pollution, government regulation, ethics and morality and equal opportunity.
 An emphasis will be placed on management's response to societal issues as the corporation attains its mission and goals.
 This course is designed to increase the students' awareness of ethical problems and how these problems affect managerial and corporate responsibility to individuals and to society.

-MGMT 574: Best Practices in Service Management (3)
+MGMT 574: Diversity and Inclusion in Organizations (3)

 MGMT 585: Health Care System Organization (3)